azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Yukimura injures his leg while the group is training for the upcoming tests</p>
+<p align="center">Yukimura injures his leg while the group is training for the upcoming tests.
+He later devises a plan for how the group should handle the marathon and then the day of the four tests arrives.</p>
 </td>
 </tr>
 </table>